 You can order books and monographs that registered readers can consult in the General Reading Room and the Special Collections Reading Room.
 The main catalogue will tell you where the item you want is stored and where you can consult it.

 - Books and monographs, including rare book collections

 - Journals, newspapers, serial publications (e.g. annual directories)

 - Microfilm, microfiches, CD-ROMs

 - Legal material held by the Advocates Library.

 To request these items, you must use only the online system.
-You will be able to request up to a maximum of 10 items of General Collection material or eight items of Special Collection material.
+You will be able to request up to a maximum of 10 items of General Collection material or six items of Special Collection material.